jishnu0323/kubernetes-psa-notes/eks-setup-psa.md

 🧾 You only define and manage the worker nodes (unless you go serverless using Fargate)

 - - -

+## After cluster created we can check nodes using below command.
 `
  kubectl get nodes
 `